 Senior ResearcherMasashi Hamaya

-Masashi Hamaya is a senior researcher in Robotics Group.
-His research focuses on Robotics (human-robot Interaction, robot manipulation).
+Masashi Hamaya is a senior researcher in the robotics group.
+His research focuses on robotics (soft robotics, human-robot interaction, robot learning).

 He received his Ph.D. degree in Engineering from Osaka University in 2019.
 2014-2019, Intern student at department of Brain Robot Interface in ATR Computational Neuroscience Laboratories.
 2017 Jul.-2017 Sep., Visiting scholar at Robotics Institute in Carnegie Mellon University.
 2018, IEEE Kansai Section Student Paper Award.
 2019, IEEE Robotics and Automation Society Japan Joint Chapter Young Award.